-- Evening classes

-- Flexible program completion guidelines

-- Opportunities for independent study and internships, and credit for prior learning, as appropriate
+- Evening classes. - Flexible program completion guidelines. - Opportunities for independent study and internships, and credit for prior learning, as appropriate. - Opportunities to include a limited number of graduate study credits from other institutions.

 The program reflects the mission of Metropolitan State University.